 The tribunal was told that the mishap caused closed right midshaft femur fracture and other injuries to the child, who was just two years old at that time.

-- Motor Accident Claims Tribunal awards Rs 11.87 lakh to kin of teen killed in accident
+- MACT awards Rs 19 lakh compensation to family of biker killed in 2016

 An offence was registered with local police and the girl was treated at D Y Patil Hospital.